Doctors are finding strategies to help patients who develop lasting and profound fatigue after battling an infection, including COVID-19.

-This nightmarish scenario is all too real for countless people suffering from myalgic encephalomyelitis/chronic fatigue syndrome (CFS).
-The Institute of Medicine (IOM) estimates between 836,000 and 2.5 million Americans suffer from CFS, which is characterized by profound fatigue, sleep abnormalities, autonomic nervous system complaints, pain, and other symptoms and can sometimes resemble other disorders or even mimic side effects from some medication.
+This nightmarish scenario is all too real for people suffering from myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS), which typically strikes after an infection.
+According to an Institute of Medicine (IOM) report, between 836,000 and 2.5 million Americans suffer from CFS, many without a diagnosis.
+The key symptom is profound fatigue.
+At least one in four patients becomes bed- or house-bound for long periods.

 “When I do any activity that goes beyond what I can do — I literally collapse — my body is in major pain,” a patient told the IOM.
 “It hurts to think.
 I can’t find the words.
 I feel my insides are at war.”

-To sort medical facts from possible fiction, the Department of Health and Human Services (HHS), the National Institutes of Health, the Centers for Disease Control and Prevention (CDC), the Food and Drug Administration, and other U.S. government agencies directed the IOM to examine the evidence for CFS.
+To sort medical facts from possible fiction, various government agencies directed the IOM to examine the evidence for CFS.
 The results of the IOM’s extensive report were definitive: CFS is a physical disease that can destroy your ability to work and enjoy life.
-The cause is unknown, although it may be triggered by infections, such as the Epstein-Barr virus (EBV).
+The cause is still unknown.

 “There is an urgent need for more research to discover what causes CFS, understand the mechanisms associated with the development and progression of the disease, and develop effective diagnostic markers and treatments,” the IOM researchers concluded.

-The good news for chronic fatigue sufferers is that breakthroughs are happening.
-For example, scientists at Columbia University's Mailman School of Public Health found distinct immune changes in CFS patients who have had the disease for three years or less.
-Compared to a control group, the chronic fatigue sufferers had increased amounts of many types of cytokines (molecules produced by the immune system) — especially interferon gamma, which has long been linked to fatigue following viral infections, including EBV.
+Scientists at Columbia University's Mailman School of Public Health have found distinct immune changes in CFS patients who have had the disease for three years or less.
+Compared to a control group, the chronic fatigue sufferers had increased amounts of many types of cytokines (molecules produced by the immune system) — especially interferon gamma, which has long been linked to fatigue following viral infections.

-"We now have evidence confirming what millions of people with this disease already know, that CFS isn't psychological," said Mady Hornig, MD, director of translational research at the Center for Infection and Immunity and associate professor of Epidemiology at Columbia's Mailman School.
+"We now have evidence confirming what millions of people with this disease already know, that CFS isn't psychological," said Mady Horning, MD, an epidemiologist at Columbia's Mailman School.
 "Our results should accelerate the process of establishing the diagnosis after individuals first fall ill as well as discovery of new treatment strategies focusing on these early blood markers."